 - Fishing – Hawke’s Bay’s has some of the best fishing spots in the country.

-- Hawke’s Bay Beach Fun – we have some great beaches for swimming, surfing and fishing.
+- Hawke’s Bay Beach Fun – great beaches for swimming, surfing and fishing.

 hawkes bay attractions